Adyen/adyen-prestashop/README.md

 ## Support
 If you have a feature request, or spotted a bug or a technical problem, create a GitHub issue.
 For other questions, contact our [support team](https://support.adyen.com/hc/en-us/requests/new?ticket_form_id=360000705420).

+### Disclaimer
+We only support the plugin with no customizations.
+Please make sure before you raise an issue that you revisit it on a newly installed "vanilla" prestashop environment.
+With this practise you can make sure that the issue is not created by a customization or a third party plugin.

 # For developers

 ## Integration